mikiher/audiobookshelf-windows/Readme.md

 - Start/Stop the server
 - Set the server to start on login
 - View the server logs
-- Change the server port and other settings
+- Change the server port and data folder
-- Check for updates (upcoming)
+- Check for updates, download and install them

+Audiobookshelf-windows releases are automatically kept up to date with the latest audiobookshelf server releases.

 ## System Requirements
 - Windows 10 64-bit or later